MKiperszmid/Tasky/README.md

 # Tasky - Calendar App

-Offline-First Calendar App intended to portray all the new technologies I learn on a daily basis
+Offline-First Calendar App intended to portray all the new technologies I learn on a daily basis.
+This project aims to replicate the functionality of Google Calendar, allowing users to create and manage events and schedule appointments.

 ## Authentication Screens
 Login             |  Registration